Table of Contents

 - Use a water-based moisturizer to hydrate your skin.
 Finish your beauty routine with sunscreen if you use the soap in the morning.

-- Start off with leaving the lather on for 30 seconds.
+- Start off by leaving the lather on for 30 seconds.
 Over time, you ca gradually increase the time to 2 minutes or more (but no more than 5).

 - Use the product once a day only.
 After a few weeks, you can work start using it twice a day.